 On the southern North Carolina coast, Holly Ridge is the site of King's Harbor, an all ages community with cottage-style, single level homes, a neighborhood boat dock, a fishing pier and more.

-the setting for Flowers Planation, an all ages, wooded community with tennis courts, a cafe, town homes, single family homes and a 55+
+Outside of Raleigh in north central North Carlina, Clayton is the setting for Flowers Planation, an all ages, wooded community with tennis courts, a cafe, town homes, single family homes and a 55+ neighborhood.

 Sir Walter Raleigh sent English colonists to North Carolina in 1585 and 1587 to settle Roanoke Island.
-Permanent settlements were established in 1653 and early conflicts included pirate raids, the Quaker-led Cary Rebellion and the Tuscarora Indian War.
+Permanent settlements were established in 1653 but early conflicts included pirate raids, the Quaker-led Cary Rebellion and the Tuscarora Indian War.

 North Carolina did not see much fighting during the American Revolution, but many residents went out of state to fight.
 Much of North Carolina was pro-Union and anti-slavery, but the state still joined the Confederacy during the Civil War.